Alton8/Bill-Divider-App/README.md

 How to run it?

 Download all of the files, extract to the desired location of your choice, and run GUI.java.
-Make sure you have Java JDK installed!